looker-open-source/actions/README.md

 Most users should use our official action hub cloud service running on (https://actions.looker.com/).
 By default, that's what Looker will use to provide actions.
 The action hub works whether your Looker instance is hosted by us or on-premise.
 If you'd like to deploy a copy of the same actions within your own infrastructure, you can do so by deploying this repository yourself, and adding it to Looker as a new hub.

 [Deployment instructions &rarr;](docs/deploying.md)

+## Testing

+`yarn test` runs all tests

+`yarn test-coverage` runs all tests and generates a test coverage report at the end